 Granny Lucy's surprise 90th Birthday Party!
 That's my twin, Anita, handling the wheelchair!
 Mom's health had deteriorated to the point she could no longer live alone.
 She now resides in a Skilled Nursing Facility.
 Anita supplies Grandma Lucy with hundreds of kitchen towels which she crochets and donates to Sheltie Rescue every year for our fundraisers.
 This is all she is able to do now to occupy her time.
 Andy and Lucy Blue visit their Granny Lucy frequently for lots of love, playing ball, doing tricks, and sneaking bites of ice cream.

 Lucy Blue Certified Therapy Dog!

 Sadly, on March 16, 2007, Lucy Blue's Granny Lucy passed away at the age of 93.
 Little Lucy Blue visited her twice a day for two weeks while Mom steadily declined.
 Little Lucy was such a joy to my Mom, and my Mom's eyes would light up when I placed Lucy up on Mom's bed.
 I could always get her to at least eat ice cream because she would share it with Lucy Blue.
 The last day Mom was on this earth, she was unresponsive.
-I placed Lucy on Mom's bed and Lucy immediately lay down by Mom's kees instead if her usual animated welcome.
+I placed Lucy on Mom's bed and Lucy immediately lay down by Mom's kees instead if her usual animated welcome And snuggling by Mom's arms.
 The sunlight streaming in was such a beautiful picture, and I knew by Lucy's actions that my Mom was leaving for a better place very soon.